tom-howard/ros2/docs/course/part2.md

 ros2 topic pub {topic_name} {interface_type} {data}
 ```

-[As we discovered earlier](#velocity-commands), the `/cmd_vel` topic is expecting interface messages containing *linear* and *angular* velocity data, each with `x`, `y` and `z` values associated with them.
+As discussed above, the `/cmd_vel` topic is expecting interface messages containing *linear* and *angular* velocity data, each with `x`, `y` and `z` values associated with them.
 We can compose these messages in a terminal and publish them with the `ros2 topic pub` command, provided we take care to format the messages correctly to conform with the `geometry_msgs/msg/TwistStamped` data structure.

-1. In **TERMINAL 3** enter the following, this will end up being quite a long command, so let's break it down a little bit:
+1. In **TERMINAL 3** enter the following, this will end up being quite a long command, so let's break it down a little:

     1. Start with the desired subcommand of `ros2 topic`: